3. Cultural and creative sectors

 See ibid.

-Germany has a large and diverse theatre landscape - divided into 3 sectors.
-These include: the state and municipal theatres, commercially run musical and entertainment stages and a high density of independent theatres, dance companies and performance groups.
-There are historical reasons for the high density of theatres in Germany: before the founding of the nation state in 1871, there were a large number of city-states, small states and principalities, whose residence cities each maintained their own court and state theatres.
-In the 19th century, theatre became the central form of self-understanding for the emancipating bourgeoisie, and numerous municipal theatres were established.
-As early as the 1920s, new, open theatre forms emerged (certainly in an avoidance from bourgeois theatre aesthetics), in the 1960s these developments were taken up in the western federal states and numerous independent theatres were established.
+Germany has a large and diverse theatre landscape - in all three sectors.
+It includes state and municipal theatres, commercially run musical and entertainment theatres as well as a high density of independent theatres, dance companies and performance groups.
+There are also historical reasons for the high density of theatre in Germany: before the founding of the nation state in 1871, there existed a multitude of city states, small states and principalities whose residential towns each maintained their own court and state theatres.
+In the 19th century, theatre also became the central form of self-expression for the emancipating middle classes, and numerous municipal theatres were established as a result.
+As early as the 1920s, new, open forms of theatre emerged (certainly in a departure from bourgeois theatre aesthetics), and in the 1960s, these developments were taken up in the western federal states and numerous independent theatres were established.

-The central actors at association level are the German Stage Association (Deutscher Bühnenverein), the Federal Association of Independent Performing Arts (Bundesverband der Freien Darstellende Künste) and the Association of German Amateur Theatres (Bund Deutscher Amateurtheater).
+Central actors at the association level are the German Stage Association (Deutscher Bühnenverein), the Federal Association of the Performing Arts (Bundesverband Freie Darstellende Künste) and the Federation of German Amateur Theatres.
 The German Stage Association pursues the goal of "maintaining, promoting and cultivating the diversity of the theatre and orchestra landscape and its cultural offerings".
-It is an interest and employer association of (publicly funded) theatres and orchestras.
-The Federation Association of Independent Performing Arts is the umbrella organisation of the 16 regional associations and three associated associations and represents the interests of its more than 2,300 members on a national level.
-Whether theatres and dance houses, collectives or individual actors: In total, the Federal Association of Independent Performing Arts represents around 25,000 theatre and dance professionals in Germany.
-The Association of German Amateur Theatres, founded in 1892, represents the German amateur theatre.
-The basis of its cultural and educational activities is formed by some 2,400 amateur theatres, including more than 500 children's and youth groups and 75 senior citizens' ensembles.
+It is an association of interests and employers of (publicly funded) theatres and orchestras.
+The Federal Association of the Performing Arts is the umbrella organisation of the 16 state associations and three associated associations and represents the interests of its more than 2 300 members at the federal level.
+Whether theatre and dance houses, collectives or individual actors: In total, the BFDK represents around 25 000 theatre and dance professionals in Germany.
+Founded in 1892, the Bund Deutscher Amateurtheater represents German amateur theatre.
+It is an umbrella organisation with 18 member associations and around 2 500 affiliated theatres.

-The German Stage Association regularly publishes theatre statistics and workshop statistics.
-The theatre statistics provide an overview of the most important data of publicly funded and private theatres, orchestras and festival companies in Germany.
-Each individual company is presented with details of events and visitors, personnel, income and expenditure, and prices.
-The workshop statistics contain information on the plays of a season, including the number of performances, the frequency of productions and the number of visitors.
+The German Stage Association regularly publishes theatre statistics and work statistics.
+The theatre statistics provide an overview of the most important data of the publicly funded and private theatres, orchestras and festival companies in Germany.
+Each individual company is presented with information on events and visitors, staff, income and expenditure as well as prices.
+The work statistics contain information on the plays of a season, including the number of performances, the frequency of productions and the number of visitors.

-The Federal Association of Independent Performing Artsalso regularly presents the results of its member survey, most recently in 2016.
-Approximately one third of the members are production groups without their own performance venue or individual artists, about one quarter are groups or production groups with their own performance venue.
-The predominant legal form is self-employment or freelance work.
-In the independent performing arts, an average of 3.7 new productions are created each year and performed 54.7 times over time.
+While the current statistics focused on percentages, the publication of the last member survey, which was published in 2016, offers a lot more information: According to this, the independent performing arts create an average of 3.7 new productions per year and perform them a total of 54.7 times over the course of time.
 The independent scene is strongly oriented towards networking; cooperations, guest performances and co-productions are among its typical forms of work.
-With 15,2000 events for children and young people, 52% of the theatre offering for this target group is provided by the liberal performing arts (for comparison: 13,760 by the public theatres).
+With 15 200 events for children and young people, 52% of the theatre on offer for this target group is provided by the independent performing arts (for comparison: 13 760 by the public theatres.

 The visual arts in Germany are characterised by a great variety of artistic forms of expression, such as painting, sculpture, photography, installation, performance, film and interventionist art practice.